-Character autographs is pretty much a Disney standard.
+Character autographs are a Disney standard.
 I read that in the past you could leave a photo mat frame or autograph book with guest services and they would return to your cabin with all the character signatures.
 This was not an option on the Disney Wonder.

 Character appearances are scheduled throughout each day.
 We had the best luck in the mornings or afternoon.
-Evenings before dinner is extremely busy, however the lines move quickly – it’s just really chaotic.
+Evenings before dinner is extremely busy, however the lines move quickly – it’s just extremely chaotic.

 Travel Tip: Carry a pre-cut photo mat (or autograph book) and Sharpie with you at all times.
 I kept our mat in a ziplock bag so it wouldn’t get damaged.
 We forgot the Sharpies and purchased a marker set from the retail store.
 This didn’t work as well or and the ink didn’t show up like I expected.
 Really regret not having my own markers/pens.
 Also, for a photo mat use a different color sharpie for each character if possible.
 We plan to print a family photo from the trip for each girl’s bedroom and frame with the autographed mat.

 Lanyard ID Holder

 You will see almost every guest wearing some type of lanyard to carry the Key to the World cards provided to each family member.
 This opens your cabin door, needed for making room charges, taking photos, etc. I was in charge of mine and the girls that I carried around in my here.

 Decorating Cabin Doors

 Many guests decorate their cabin doors for the kids.
 I wasn’t sure how elaborate this would be but we saw everything from personalized fish extenders.
-Never did figure out what that was about but we kept things simple and had the girls make a few signs before the trip.
+Never did figure out what that was about but we kept things simple and the girls made a few signs before the trip.